cheerryio/HHHHHHHHhadoop-docker-script/README.md

 1. ### Using the docker image from dockerhub
     ```
-    docker pull cherrooo/hadoop:1.0
+    docker pull cherrooo/hadoop:2.0
     ./start-container.sh
     ```

-2. ### Build your hadoop image
-    First you need download hadoop-3.1.4.tar.gz from hadoop's official website(place it in the repository's root directory).
-There is no need for you to unpack the as the script would do it for you

-    Type the command below.
-This would auto build a docker image according to Dockerfile
-    ```
-    ./resize-cluster.sh 3
-    ```

 After getting the neccessary docker image, run
 ```
 ./start_container.sh
 ```
-Then you would be in the hadoop-master container, please type the command below to start hadoop master and hadoop slaves
+Then you would be in the hadoop-master container, please type the command below to start hadoop master and hadoop workers
 ```
 ./start-hadoop.sh
 ```